LaurenceJJones/workshop-katacoda/crowdsec-setup/step4_1.md

 ## Web attacks

-The firewall bouncer has been disabled automatically for this step (same automation pattern as the whitelist removal).
+The firewall bouncer has been disabled automatically for this step.
 This lets us observe web remediation behavior from the NGINX bouncer.

 Return to the attacker tab and run a web scan emulation.
 Before running it, forward a local port to the control plane so we can see the block screen.
 Run this on `node01` (not on the control plane):